-In this course, students earn a certification in First Aid, cardiopulmonary resuscitation (CPR), and automatic external defibrillator (AED).
 The course introduces students to topics such as human anatomy and physiology, nutrition, medical terminology, injuries and illnesses, and legal and ethical issues in sports medicine.
-Students will learn and demonstrate emergency care, taping and wrapping of injuries, and apply other hands-on skills for treating injury.
+Students will learn and demonstrate emergency care, taping and wrapping of injuries, and apply other hands-on skills for treating injuries.
 Students also examine prospective careers in the sports medicine field.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
+Students earn a certification in First Aid, Cardiopulmonary Resuscitation (CPR), and automatic external defibrillator administration (AED).